avivyefet/BI-final-project/README.md

 ### Power BI Model, Reports, and Dashboards
 #### Technologies: Power BI
-#### Directory: reports_dashboards/
+#### File name: FinalProject.pbix
-Contains the Power BI data model, along with the implementation of reports and dashboards.
-Visualizations are designed to provide a clear overview of sales performance and key metrics.
+The FinalProject.pbix file encapsulates the Power BI data model, reports, and dashboards essential for analyzing sales performance and key metrics.
+The visualizations within this Power BI project aim to provide a clear and comprehensive overview of the company's sales data.

 ##### Sales Dashboard:
 The Sales Dashboard provides a visually appealing representation of key performance indicators (KPIs) and insights.
 It enables quick decision-making and a comprehensive view of sales performance.